 Despite its shortfalls, Eero manages to deliver a great networking experience, and it largely comes down to its app.
 The Eero app works consistently and smoothly, whether you're adding new Eeros to your mesh or monitoring your usage.
 If you want it, there's a subscription service that brings along antivirus software and more advanced parental controls.

 If you need to access your gigabit connection all over your home and a wired connection isn't possible, Eero Pro 6 can deliver.
-Keep in mind that you'll need a Wi-Fi 6 capable device to access this router full speed.
+Keep in mind that you'll need a Wi-Fi 6 capable device to access the full speed of this router.

 - Five Gigabit Ethernet ports on the base like a traditional router